slowriot/anubis/README.md

 - jq: `apt install jq`
 - yq: `pip install yq`

-# Setup
+# Setup for Akash
-Prior to using the scripts, you need to [create a wallet](https://docs.akash.network/guides/wallet).
+Prior to using the deploy scripts to deploy to Akash, you need to [create a wallet](https://docs.akash.network/guides/wallet).

 If you haven't ordered any Akash deployments before, you will also need to [create a certificate](https://docs.akash.network/guides/deployment#create-a-certificate).

+You can skip this portion if you want to run the Docker container locally or on hosting other than Akash.

-# Payment
+# Paying for deployment
 Deployments are paid for with the AKT cryptocurrency token.
 You can buy the token on [various exchanges](https://akash.network/token).

 At the time of writing, you must have a minimum of 5AKT in your wallet - this is [held in escrow](https://docs.akash.network/glossary/escrow) for the duration of the deployment, and will be returned to you, minus the hosting costs you accrue.